Holiday lets in Amsterdam

 Registering your property for holiday rentals

 As of Sunday, 1 October 2017, all landlords must register their property with the City of Amsterdam if they want to let it for holiday rentals.
 It is thought that the registration process will help the City’s efforts to clamp down on illegal holiday rentals and make it easier to track violations.
 Landlords who want to let their property for holiday rentals can register on this page, by clicking on the 'Meld vakantiehuur' button.
-You must have a valid DigID to complete the process.
+You must register by filling out the form every time that you want to let your property for a holiday rental.
+Make sure you have a valid DigID to complete the process.
 Failure to notify the City can incur a fine of €6,000, plus potential additional fines – up to a total of €20,500 – if other regulations, such as the 60-day-rule, have been violated.

 Regulations for private holiday lets